MUDE-2025/GA1.8/report.md

 **Comparison**

 - Less residuals are outside the confidence interval.
-- - The residuals for the alternative model have a smaller standard deviation and their distribution more closely matches a normal distribution, as confirmed by the Q-Q plot and histogram.
+- The residuals for the alternative model have a smaller standard deviation and their distribution more closely matches a normal distribution, as confirmed by the Q-Q plot and histogram.
 - The value of the estimated $a$ changes from around 130 to 93, which shows how the mismodelling can affect the parameter estimation.
 This can be very important in case the model is used for predicting the displacements for the future!
 - The introduction of the shift parameter $s$ captures the abrupt change in displacement, which was not explained by the initial model.

-**Importance of statistical tests**
+**c) Importance of statistical tests**
 - Visual inspection alone can be misleading because the human eye may not detect subtle but statistically significant deviations, outliers, or patterns in the residuals.
 - A model might appear to fit the data well when plotted, but statistical tests provide objective criteria to assess model adequacy, parameter reliability, and the presence of systematic errors.
 - Statistical tests quantify the likelihood that observed deviations are due to random noise rather than model misspecification.